renebrummel/ForNAV.TrainingModules/Modules/02 Edit your first report/EditYourFirstReport.Trainer.md

 Run through the editing of ForNAV reports from the web client.
 Be sure to cover:
 * ForNAV Setup
-* Finding the ForNAV reports in the Web CLient (ForNAV Reports and ForNAV setup)
+* Finding the ForNAV reports in the Web Client (ForNAV Reports and ForNAV setup)
 * Running the report and preview
 * Opening the designer
 * Preview from the designer